All Episodes

 Well, you don't know.

-Uh blaming it, blaming it on Republicans.
+Blaming it on Republicans.

-And a gasoline price is the root of everything because that affects the cost of food, the uh cost of leisure time activity, the cost of entertainment, and it's a gold mine.
+And a gasoline price is the root of everything because that affects the cost of food, the cost of leisure time activity, the cost of entertainment.

 It is simply a golden opportunity for the Republican Party here to really make some big hay.

-In the meantime, the National Transportation Safety Board said yesterday that they are going to investigate what caused Obama's dinky little MD 80 to make an unexpected landing in St. Louis.
+In the meantime, the National Transportation Safety Board said yesterday that they are going to investigate what caused Obama's dinky little MD-80 to make an unexpected landing in St. Louis.

 And so Fort Marcy Airlines had to put down at Lambert Field in St. Louis.